BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 ## SECURE THE AREA

-*Hidden somewhere upon the battlefield lies something of great value to both sides.
-Whether this is a hoard of treasure, the entrance to a secret passageway, the fallen body of an ally or even something much more valuable; both sides must strive to claim it and defend it at all costs.*

 **STARTING POSITIONS**

 Place an Objective marker in the centre of the board; this is what both sides are fighting over.